scottgriv/Post.e/README.md

 - Click Login!
 Enjoy!

 **NOTE:**
-- All of the demo accounts in the database uses this same password above.
+- All of the demo accounts in the database use this same password above.
 - Passwords are hashed using `SHA512` and `Salted`.
-- The demo accounts consist of quotes from famous individals that have inspired me through their works and words.
+- The demo accounts consist of quotes from famous individuals that have inspired me through their works and words.

 ## Programming Languages